Charles Wolley-Dod

 Captain Charles Francis Wolley-Dod OBE (25 August 1892 – 15 or 16 March 1937) was a British pilot and aviation executive.
 He was one of Imperial Airways' early pilots and later became their European manager.
 Imperial was an early British commercial long-range airline, operating from 1924 to 1939, and Wolley-Dod developed several of their commercial routes between London, South Africa, the Middle East, and India.

-He had a reputation for his sense of direction over Europe, rarely requiring the use of a map.
+Wolley-Dod had a reputation for his sense of direction over Europe, rarely requiring the use of a map.
 In 1927, he co-piloted the aircraft that took Sir Geoffrey Salmond, Sir Samuel Hoare and Lady Maud Hoare in Imperial's first planned civilian flight from London to Delhi.

 Wolley-Dod was killed "on flying duty ... just before the Second World War" about 20 mile west of Cologne.
 Under-Secretary of State for Air Sir Philip Sassoon reported to Parliament that the cause of the crash was unknown.
 Why an important Imperial Airways manager was flying over Germany in 1937 remains unclear.

 Early life

 Charles Francis Wolley-Dod was born to Francis and Annette Mary (Clarke) Wolley-Dod in 1892, in Lahore, British India (now Pakistan), one of four siblings, along with two brothers and one sister.
 His uncle Owen Cadogan Wolley-Dod was a career officer of the Lancashire Fusilliers.
 Another uncle, Anthony Hurt Wolley-Dod, was also a soldier and a noted botanist.
 His grandfather was Rev. Charles Wolley-Dod of Edge Hall, and the ornithologist John Wolley was his great-uncle.

 Wolley-Dod was educated at Rugby School, Warwickshire, and initially settled in Canada where he took up farming.
 He then joined the military and was first an infantryman with 3rd Battalion, the Sherwood Foresters, before he began pilot training at the age 24 with Royal Flying Corps (RFC).
 He eventually served as a flying instructor for the Spanish Royal Air Force.
-He served the RFC until 1919.
+He served the RFC in 75(HD) Squadron RFC until 1919.
 His younger brother Douglas Wolley-Dod was killed in action in France in 1915.
 A third uncle, Frederic Hova Wolley-Dod, was also a soldier and naturalist; he died of illness overseas in 1919.

 In 1923, Wolley-Dod became a pilot for Imperial Airways.
 Two years later he married Janet Evelyn Gripper with whom he had a son.